A Complete 5-Day Meal Plan to Keep Blood Glucose Under Control

 Dinner – Avocado-Papaya Salad

 Cut one medium avocado and papaya into chunks.
 Add ¾ cup of diced jicama, and two tablespoons of each, low-fat raspberry vinaigrette and chopped toasted walnuts.
-Mix well, and enjoy your salad.
+Mix well, and enjoy the salad.